Nonlinear Hall Effects induced by Berry Curvature Dipole in CuPb$_9$(PO$_4$)$_6$O

 $\lambda$ being the strength of spin orbit coupling term and $\tau_z$ as orbital degrees of freedom and $\sigma_z$ as spin degrees of freedom.
 The chosen basis sets are: \\ \big\{$\ket{+,\uparrow}$, $\ket{+,\downarrow}$,$\ket{-,\uparrow}$,$\ket{-1,\downarrow}$\big\}. \\

-Using this Hamiltonian, we observe only two points of intersection when moving along the $\Gamma$-Z direction, which disagrees with our DFT results where we see four crossings.
-To address this discrepancy, we have introduced an additional term in $H_{SOC}$, $\lambda' \cos(k_zc)$, which preserves all the symmetries of the original model.
+Using this Hamiltonian, we observe only two points of intersection when moving along the $\Gamma$-Z direction, which disagrees with our DFT results, where we see four crossings.
+To address this discrepancy, we have introduced an additional term in $H_{SOC}$, $\lambda' \cos(k_zc)$, which preserves all the symmetries of the original model, $c$ being the lattice constant in the $z$ direction.
 Physically, it accounts for the nearest neighbor hopping in the $z$-direction between the Cu-$d$ orbitals.
 Thus, $H_{SOC}$ now takes the form,

 The additional term in the Hamiltonian switches the eigenstates \{$\ket{+\uparrow}$,$\ket{+\downarrow}$ \} and \{$\ket{-\downarrow}$,$\ket{-\uparrow}$\} while evolving along k$_z$.
 This generates four doubly degenerated crossings in the band structure.
 This is presented in Fig. \ref{fig4}(c).